dkassin/crypto_fiat_currency_converter/README.md

+### This project was done with a hard stop 4 hour time limit..

 ### Objective

 Using Python and any framework, your task is to build a currency conversion service that includes FIAT and cryptocurrencies.